Learn how to restore those Ni-Cad batteries and don’t give up just yet on that battery-powered gadget you’re using!

 Now there are many ways to restore Ni-Cad batteries and we have put them all together in one place.
 Once again, you will need to conjure up your handyman skills, but these methods don’t really take rocket science to succeed.

 The following are some of the articles and videos that show how it can be done.
 Notice the differences and similarities of their restoration techniques.

-NOTE: Before we go any further, please remember we are talking about NiCad or nickel-cadmium rechargeable batteries here.
-These methods cannot be applied to NiMH (Nickel Metal Hydride) or Lithium batteries, otherwise they will explode.
+WARNING: Before we go any further, please remember we are talking about Ni-Cad or nickel-cadmium rechargeable batteries here.
+These methods don’t work with NiMH (Nickel Metal Hydride) or Lithium batteries, otherwise, they will explode.
 You have been warned.
 This is especially important for those who are new to prepping and survivalism.

 1. Revive Ni-Cad Batteries with a Welding Machine

 One of the most popular methods suggested by some DIYers is by zapping the battery with an arc welder.
 While it may be true that this method is effective, most people would be afraid of using a machine with such a high voltage output.